Understand-Anything vs Graphify: I Tested Both on My SaaS

 Thesis

-Understand-Anything vs Graphify: I Tested Both on My SaaS teaches a practical agent architecture move: This video runs a head-to-head test of two Claude Code plugins, Understand Anything and Graphify, on a real SaaS codebase, comparing token cost, dashboard visualization, AI query quality, onboarding output, stale-data updates, and local-model support.
+Understand-Anything vs Graphify: I Tested Both on My SaaS teaches a practical coding-agent workflow move: This video runs a head-to-head test of two Claude Code plugins, Understand Anything and Graphify, on a real SaaS codebase, comparing token cost, dashboard visualization, AI query quality, onboarding output, stale-data updates, and local-model support.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.